Tropheus moorii

-Tropheus moorii (blunthead cichlid) is a species of cichlid endemic to Lake Tanganyika in Africa.
+Tropheus moorii, the blunthead cichlid, is a species of cichlid endemic to Lake Tanganyika in Africa.
 Over 40 different color morphs of this species are dispersed throughout the lake, ranging from dark green to flame red and yellow.
 They mostly feed on filamentous algae on the rocky shallows they inhabit.
 T. moorii is a maternal mouthbrooder, so eggs are fertilized and young are carried in the mouth of the female while they hatch and develop.

 Territorialism

 Both male and female adults occupy individual feeding territories.
 Blunthead cichlids inhabiting territories at greater depth tend to have smaller adult body sizes and larger territories compared to those in shallows.
 Males have larger territories than females.
 A female leaves her territory to pair with a male and usually visits several territories multiple times before choosing a male.
 After the male and female form a pair bond, the female forages in his territory up to three weeks under his protection before spawning.
 A female's ovaries do not fully mature until she pairs with a male and feeds from his territory.
 After spawning, the female leaves the male's territory to occupy a small unclaimed area for the mouthbrooding period.
 In contrast to the frequent movement of females, a male usually remains in his territory for months even if he is never visited by females.